-In the Philippines it’s still possible to find unspoilt islands everywhere, the problem is just how to get there.
+In the Philippines it’s still very possible to find unspoiled islands everywhere, the problem is just how to get there.
 I was lucky to go and visit the family of my old friend and bandmate Jerome in Tubigon, Bohol.
-Tubigon is only about an hour bus ride away from the main city on Bohol, Tagbilaran.
+Tubigon is only an hour bus ride away from Tagbilaran, the main city on Bohol.

 I had spent a night at Panglao Island and was more than happy to get away from there.
 It’s beautiful, but very crowded and not my deal at all.
-I had rented a motorbike at the pier in Tagbilaran which to my surprise was 500Php a day.
-Later in Siquijor I was able to get it for less than half that price, in Thailand it would have been about half as well, most of the Philippines is just a bit more expensive when it comes to renting motorbikes.
+I had rented a motorbike at the pier in Tagbilaran, which to my surprise was 500Php a day.
+Later in Siquijor, I was able to get it for less than half that price.
+In Thailand it would have been about half as well.
+In general, The Philippines seems to be a bit more expensive when it comes to renting motorbikes.

 Arrived at Tubigon

 The bus ride from Tagbilaran to Tubigon took a bit more than an hour and set me back 50-60 pesos.
 Worth mentioning is that if you are coming from Cebu, the ferry from Cebu to Tubigon is much cheaper (200php) than the ferry from Cebu to Tagbilaran(800php).

 Met Jerome’s cousin Zalde at the very Filipino McDonalds in central Tubigon.
 Some introduction and off we went to Zalde’s and his family’s house a bit outside the city.

 The Islands outside of Tubigon, Bohol

 When we arrived at Zalde’s family’s home his mother had already prepared us all the food.
 Zalde had gotten the alcohol and arranged a boat for us to go out to some quiet islands to eat and drink.
 We carried the stuff to the boat and off we went.